-How to remove UniversalToolSearch adware and the ads it delivers?
+How to remove UniversalToolSearch adware and the ads it delivers

-Written by Tomas Meskauskas on
+Written by Tomas Meskauskas on (updated)

 What is UniversalToolSearch?

-UniversalToolSearch is an adware-type application with browser hijacker traits.
+UniversalToolSearch is an adware-type application with browser hijacker characteristics.
 It operates by delivering intrusive advertisement campaigns and promoting fake search engines by making modifications to browser settings.
-Additionally, adware and browser hijackers usually have data tracking abilities that are employed to collect browsing-related information.
-Since most users download/install UniversalToolSearch unintentionally, it is classified as a PUA (Potentially Unwanted Application).
-One of the methods used to distribute this app is proliferation via fake Adobe Flash Player updates.
-It is noteworthy that illegitimate software updaters/installers spread not only PUAs but also trojans, ransomware, and other malware.
+Additionally, adware and browser hijackers usually have data tracking capabilities that are employed to collect browsing-related information.

 Most PUAs (adware and browser hijackers included) can track data.
 Information of interest includes: URLs visited, pages viewed, search queries typed, IP addresses, geolocations, and even personally identifiable details.
-What is more, PUA developers monetize this sensitive data by sharing it with and/or selling it to third-parties (potentially, cyber criminals).
-In summary, presence of unwanted software on devices can result in system infections, severe privacy issues, financial losses, and identity theft.
-To ensure device integrity and user privacy, all dubious applications and browser extensions/plug-ins must be eliminated immediately upon detection.
+Furthermore, PUA developers monetize this sensitive data by sharing it with and/or selling it to third-parties (potentially, cyber criminals).

 Name | UniversalToolSearch |